jclarke0000/MMM-MyWordClock/layouts/README.md

 };
 ```

+'var layout_LANG' is important.
+You need to name this variable for this layout's
+language.
+For example, the French layout's variable name is `layout_FR.`  This
+needs to match exactly the language parameter a user would use to configure the
+clock.

 What you specify for `name` is not really that important, as it's not currently used for anything.
 So it's really just for identification purposes at the moment.
-Typically this would match the
-name of the layout one would specify in the module config.

 `nextHourAt` is the 5-minute segment after which the clock tells time relative to the next hour.
 For example, at half past the hour, the English layout says "It's half past six."
 At 6:35, however,
 we say "It's twenty-five minutes to seven.""
 So we would specify `35`.
 But in other languages one
 might say "It's half seven," in which case we would specify `30`.

 For `classes` here is where you would specify any CSS classes that you want to use.
-The layout
+The language
-name will automatically be added as a class name.
+will automatically be added as a class name.
 There are a couple of default classes that make
 good starting points for your layout: `tall` and `wide`.
 These are 9x16 and 16x9 layouts respectively,
 and it will save you some work if you start with one of these.